SarahCreager/storefront/README.md

 As a user, I want to be able to remove an item from my shopping cart

+As a user, I want to interact with live inventory so that I have confidence that the displayed products are in stock

+As a user, I want to know to that when I add an item to my cart, that it is removed from inventory so that no other users can purchase it

 ## Features

 * Create a visually appealing site using Material UI